 Parents, please bring all medication to the school nurse.
-Elementary school students are not allowed to bring medication to school (see last paragraph for exceptions).
+Students in grades K-8 are not allowed to bring medications to school (see last paragraph for exceptions).

 The law does not permit a school nurse to administer a medication unless:

-A physician's signature is required for medication that will be kept in the clinic longer than 2 weeks.
+A parent's permission is valid for 2 weeks.
+A physician's signature is required for medication that needs to stay in the clinic longer than 2 weeks.

-The law permits students to carry and self-administer medication for asthma, diabetes and anaphylaxis if the parent and physician agree that the student is competent to do so and provide written authorization.
+The law permits students to self-carry and self-administer medications for asthma, diabetes and anaphylaxis if a parent and a physician check the authorization boxes on their care plans.

 Marilyn Sansom, R.N., B.S.N. email@example.com